-Usually, I advocate for people to destroy their debt.
 Usually, I’d say to avoid getting into debt if you can, because debt is restricting, constricting, and not fun.

 But, there are times when it is okay to go into debt.
 The circumstances are rare, but sometimes it is okay.

 First, let’s start this section off by talking about mortgages: The word mortgage is derived from a “Law French” term used by English lawyers in the Middle Ages meaning “death pledge“, and refers to the pledge ending when either the obligation is fulfilled or the property is taken through foreclosure.

-All jokes aside, debt is horrible: it is mentally draining, financially draining, and affects your entire life if you are weighed down by the large barbell of debt.
+Debt is horrible: it is mentally draining, financially draining, and affects your entire life if you are weighed down by the large barbell of debt.

 The main problem with debt is you are obligated to the bank or creditor to pay a certain amount each month.
 You signed a contract to pay them a certain amount and there are consequences if you don’t pay.

 As the title states, I’m going into debt.
 That prompts the question, is all debt bad?